Circular wing

 A circular wing is a disc-shaped wing having the outer planform of a circle.

 If the aircraft has no fuselage or tail the disc-shaped craft is sometimes described as a flying saucer.
 If the entire disc rotates it is called a disc wing.

 Disc-shaped aircraft development dates back to before World War II.
 A number of disc-shaped aircraft have been proposed over the years, and a few have been built.

 Circular wing aircraft

+Lee-Richards annular monoplane/biplane

+Starting in 1910, british aeronautical engineers Cedric Lee and G. Tilghman Richards built and flew a series of aircraft having a novel flat ring-shaped or annular wing, predecessors of the circular wing.
+Their first flight attempts at an annular biplane in 1911 proved disappointing, the plane would be destroyed in a hangar collapse later that year.

+After model tests of a new design showed promising results, they began construction of a full-size annular monoplane, whose maiden flight would occur in 1913, flown by Gordon England.
+It was found to be stable in the air but tail-heavy.
+It non-fatally crashed after an engine failure.
+The group would go on to further improve on the design and build two further annular monoplanes until the outbreak of World War I.

 Nemeth Umbrella Plane

 In 1934, at Miami University (of Ohio), an aircraft called the Nemeth Umbrella Plane (aka Roundwing) was tested.
 (Nemeth is sometimes spelled Nuneth.)
 This aircraft had a parasol wing of circular form above a conventional fuselage and tail, and it was powered by propeller in a tractor configuration.

 Sack AS.6

 During World War II, a number of disc-shaped aircraft were proposed by aircraft designers in Germany.
 One of the few to make it further than the drawing board was the Sack AS-6, an experimental light plane with a round-winged planform that first flew in 1944.
 The aircraft proved unsuccessful, and was scrapped in early 1945.